Paintbrush

 A paintbrush is a brush used to apply paint or ink.
 A paintbrush is usually made by clamping bristles to a handle with a ferrule.
 They are available in various sizes, shapes, and materials.
 Thicker ones are used for filling in, and thinner ones are used for details.
-They may be subdivided into decorators' brushes used for painting and decorating and artists' brushes use for visual art.
+They may be subdivided into decorators' brushes used for painting and decorating and artists' brushes used for visual art.

 History

-Paintbrushes were used by man as early as the Paleolithic era in around 2.5 million years ago in order to apply pigment.
+Paintbrushes were used by humans as early as the Paleolithic era around 2.5 million years ago in order to apply pigment.

+Old painting kits, estimated to be around 100,000 years old, were discovered in a cave in what is now modern South Africa.

 Ancient Egyptian paintbrushes were made of split palm leaves and used by ancestors to beautify their surroundings.
 The oldest brushes ever found were also made of animal hair.